World shares gain on flickering trade hopes

 LONDON (Reuters) - World shares gained on Tuesday as some investors held out hopes for a trade deal between the United States and China, even though they continued to raise tariffs on each other last week.

-Shares in Asia gained followed U.S. stocks higher on Monday, after U.S. President Donald Trump predicted a trade deal with China.
-European shares recovered to trader higher after opening lower.
+Shares in Asia followed U.S. stocks higher on Monday, after U.S. President Donald Trump predicted a trade deal with China.
+European shares recovered to trade higher after opening lower.

 Automakers and Italian stocks boosted the pan-European STOXX index, which was up 0.3% by midday in London.